 The heart team recommended the TAVR procedure for Rosa as an appropriate treatment rather than open heart surgery.
 The family was relieved that the TAVR procedure was an option.
 “It was a lot better because my mom was scared.
 Open heart surgery can be a risky procedure,” Rosa’s daughter, Maryluz says.

 Hackensack University Medical Center and Jersey Shore University Medical Center were among the first in NJ to perform TAVR.

-Hackensack University Medical Center ranked as a High-Performing hospital in Aortic Valve Surgery by U.S. News & World Report.
-They also ranked among the top 50 best Cardiology & Heart Surgery programs in the nation, and was named the best Cardiology & Heart Surgery program in New Jersey by U.S. News & World Report in 2022.
+Jersey Shore University Medical Center and Hackensack University Medical Center ranked as High Performing hospitals in Aortic Valve Surgery by U.S. News & World Report.
+Hackensack University Medical Center also ranked among the top hospitals in the country for Cardiology, Heart & Vascular Surgery programs, and was named the best Cardiology, Heart & Vascular Surgery program in New Jersey by U.S. News & World Report in 2023.

 Every member of your care team is focused on getting you back to living the life you love.

 You may be a candidate for TAVR if you have any of the following:

 - Aortic stenosis that causes signs and symptoms;